SiteShadow

 SiteShadow Detection Credibility Matrix

-This matrix tracks what SiteShadow claims, what the engine can currently prove through benchmark evidence, and what remains a known gap before a claim should be treated as production-grade.
+This matrix tracks what SiteShadow can claim confidently, what the engine can currently prove through benchmark evidence, and which boundaries keep strong marketing copy honest.

 2,011checks in public coverage